onflow/flow/agendas/2024/sprint-kickoff/2024-09-27-Flow-Sprint-Kickoff.md

 ### Team Wins 🎉

-- Mainnet is now out of EFM.
+- Mainnet is now out of Epoch Fallback Mode and automatic epoch transition has resumed.

 ### General updates